 Why you should subscribe: It’s the best music discovery platform you’ll find, it has a huge catalog, and it can be tested for free indefinitely.

-Why we picked Spotify
+Why we picked Spotify:

 One of the earliest pioneers of on-demand streaming, the Swedish streamer has long enticed newcomers with a free, ad-based desktop platform, and as streaming has begun to take hold of the industry, many of those users have eventually become paid subscribers.
-Apart from kicking the annoying ads, paying up allows you some real advantages, including being able to choose songs on-demand via mobile devices — an important feature for most users that the ad-based service doesn’t offer.
+Apart from kicking the annoying ads, paying up allows you some real advantages, including being able to choose songs on demand via mobile devices — an important feature for most users that the ad-based service doesn’t offer.

 Those looking to find their next favorite band will also love Spotify for its updated playlists like Monday’s Discover Weekly and New Music Friday, all of which follow your listening habits to recommend surprisingly fitting new artists to match up with your listening tastes.

 While competitors do offer some exclusive features, Spotify is the most well-rounded, intuitive, and hassle-free option available.
 Unless you have a very specific sonic need the service can’t satisfy (which we’ll outline below), we suggest streaming newbies get on the Spotify train.

 While you’re at it, be sure to check out our massive assortment of Spotify playlists for all occasions.

-The best for Apple fans
+The best for Apple users

-Who’s it for?
-Lovers of iTunes, hand-curated live radio, and all things Apple.
+Who it’s for: Lovers of iTunes, hand-curated live radio, and all things Apple.

-Why we picked Apple Music
+Why we picked Apple Music: